 This has led to advances in machine learning and artificial intelligence in restricted small worlds with few variables and well-defined probabilities over those variables.
 These models are even able to predict what we will do next or write next with great accuracy (e.g intuitive text or speech recognition with Alexa, Siri or Google Talk).

-In this article, we examine some of the latest trends in big data analytics where IT, AI and cognitive computing are beginning to overlap with the commercial world.
+In this article, we look into what the future of data analytics may hold by examining some of the latest trends in big data analytics where IT, AI and cognitive computing are beginning to overlap with the commercial world.

-Prediction #1: In-store IoT appliances will bring real-time analytics to retail marketing
+Prediction #1: In-store IoT appliances will bring real-time data analytics to retail marketing

 The burgeoning IoT (Internet of Things) era is changing how the “real world” relates to the digital sphere, with web-connected appliances capable of tracking how devices are being used in real-time.
 These sensors produce vast amounts of data for analysts to mine, from functional data (power use, performance over time, location) to user behaviour metrics.